|Figure 1--A crossing that uses modern detection circuitry.|

 The a.c. track circuits for a predictor crossing do not usually need insulated joints to delimit the island or the approach sections of track.
 Where turnouts exist in the crossing area, however, an insulated rail joint is still needed in the diverging closure rail.
 An insulated switch rod is needed for the same reason.

 Wayside signals may also exist on the line, whose train detection areas overlap with, but are usually not the same as, the detection area for the crossing predictor.
 The two types of equipment therefore must each have their own track circuits and yet share the rails by using different frequencies in conjunction with filters where necessary to block each other's electrical impulses.
 Furthermore, where insulated joints are placed for the wayside signals' benefit between the predictor (the Box) and the shunts, filters may be necessary to pass the transceiver's signals around them.
+[Author's Note: Motion detectors more compatible with filters around insulated joints than predictors.
+When insulated joints are located in predictor territory, the approach may need to remain a short approach as seen from that predictor, with another, "slave" predictor on the other side of the joints to monitor the remaining length of the approach.]
 (See Figure 6.)

 |Figure 6--Insulated joints for wayside signals being filtered around for crossing circuits.|